Project: HashMap

 Assignment

 Start by creating a HashMap class or factory function.
 It’s up to you which you want to use.
+It should have at least two variables for load factor and capacity.
+For a load factor of 0.75 you should have an initial capacity of size 16.
 Then proceed to create the following methods:

-1. hash(key) takes a key and produces a hash code with it.
-We did implement a fairly good hash function in the previous lesson.
+1. hash(key) takes a string key and produces a hash code with it (in the real world, hash maps can accommodate various data types as keys, such as numbers or even other objects, but we’ll keep it simple for now).
+We already implemented a fairly good hash function in the previous lesson.
 As a reminder:

 function hash(key) {